About

 Mike Zambelli

-Mike has been nominated for three Mid-Atlantic Emmy Awards and is a member of The Dieruff High School Wall of Fame, the Lehigh Valley Golf Hall of Fame, Lehigh Valley Football Hall of Fame, the VIA All-Star Basketball Hall of Fame, and was the distinguished alumni for the McDonald’s All-Star Football Classic in 2002.
+Mike has been nominated for three Mid-Atlantic Emmy Awards and is a member of The Dieruff High School Wall of Fame, Lehigh Valley Golf Hall of Fame, Lehigh Valley Football Hall of Fame, VIA All-Star Basketball Hall of Fame and was the distinguished alumni for the McDonald’s All-Star Football Classic in 2002.

 Steve Degler